Juan-Oclock/kansyl/APP_STORE_PUBLISHING_CHECKLIST.md

 ## 2. App Configuration

 ### Info.plist Requirements
-- [ ] Bundle identifier matches App ID
+- [x] Bundle identifier matches App ID - `com.juan-oclock.kansyl.kansyl`
-- [ ] Version number set (e.g., 1.0)
+- [x] Version number set (e.g., 1.0) - Currently 1.0
-- [ ] Build number set (must be unique for each submission)
+- [x] Build number set (must be unique for each submission) - Currently 1
 - [ ] Display name set
-- [ ] Minimum iOS version specified (15.0)
+- [x] Minimum iOS version specified (15.0) - ✅ iOS 15.0
 - [ ] Required device capabilities defined
-- [ ] Supported interface orientations configured
+- [x] Supported interface orientations configured - Portrait, Landscape Left & Right

 ### Privacy Permissions Descriptions
-- [ ] `NSUserNotificationsUsageDescription` - "Kansyl needs notification access to remind you before free trials end."
+- [x] `NSUserNotificationsUsageDescription` - ✅ "Kansyl sends you timely reminders before your free trials end, helping you avoid unwanted charges."
-- [ ] `NSCameraUsageDescription` - "Kansyl uses your camera to scan receipts for quick trial entry." (if used)
+- [x] `NSCameraUsageDescription` - ✅ "Kansyl needs access to your camera to scan receipts and automatically detect subscription information using AI."
-- [ ] `NSPhotoLibraryUsageDescription` - "Access photos to scan receipts." (if used)
+- [x] `NSPhotoLibraryUsageDescription` - ✅ "Kansyl needs access to your photo library to let you add custom logos for your subscriptions and scan receipt images for AI-powered subscription detection."
-- [ ] `NSCalendarUsageDescription` - "Add trial end dates to your calendar." (if used)
+- [x] `NSCalendarUsageDescription` - ✅ "Kansyl needs access to your calendar to create reminders for your trial end dates.
+This helps ensure you never forget to cancel unwanted subscriptions."
-- [ ] `NSUserTrackingUsageDescription` - "We respect your privacy.
-Tracking helps improve your experience." (if using analytics)
+- [ ] `NSUserTrackingUsageDescription` - Not needed (not using tracking)
-- [ ] All descriptions are clear, user-friendly, and accurate
+- [x] All descriptions are clear, user-friendly, and accurate - ✅ Well written

 ### App Transport Security
 - [ ] All API endpoints use HTTPS